Third-Party Tested ≥98% HPLC Purity — USA Shipped

 What is BPC Blend GLOW and how does it work?

 BPC Blend GLOW is a triple-peptide formulation combining BPC-157, GHK-Cu, and TB-500.
-BPC-157 promotes angiogenesis and growth factor expression, GHK-Cu is a copper-binding tripeptide that stimulates collagen synthesis and cellular remodeling, and TB-500 enhances cell migration through actin regulation.
-Together, these three peptides target overlapping regenerative pathways relevant to skin, tissue repair, and anti-aging research.
+BPC-157 promotes angiogenesis and growth factor expression, GHK-Cu is a copper-binding tripeptide that stimulates collagen synthesis and cellular remodeling, and TB-500 modulates cell migration through actin regulation.
+Together, these three peptides target overlapping regenerative pathways relevant to skin, tissue repair, and cellular-aging research.

 What research supports the components of BPC Blend GLOW?